How it started

 Serving the community since 1996

-The Shelby Community Foundation was started in 1996 and is a tax exempt IRS 501(c)(3), Michigan non-profit corporation and is registered with the State Attorney General.
-Since 1996 the Shelby Community Foundation has raised over $1.7 million, awarded $132,500 in Scholarships, granted $658,000 for community programs and has established over $662,000 in endowments.
+The Shelby Community Foundation began operating in 1996 and is a tax exempt IRS 501(c)(3), Michigan non-profit corporation.
+It is registered with the state Attorney General.
+Since 1996 the Shelby Community Foundation has raised over $1.7 million, awarded $132,500 in scholarships, granted $658,000 for community programs, and has established over $662,000 in endowments.

 Read further to learn more about what we do, how we do it, and who we do it for.
 We welcome any questions or comments – please contact us.